 5. The PCF makes a policy decision and determines the SFC policies for the ASP

-6. The PCF includes the SFC policy according to the AF request identified by an SFC policy identifier.
-If the AF did not include a requested N6-LAN service in the step1 the PCF provides all available SFC policies to the AF and for each policy a corresponding SFC policy identifier.
+6. The PCF includes the SFC policy according to the AF request identified by an SFC policy identifier

 7. The NEF forwards the response to the AF

+Editor's Note: The procedure for requesting to create an SFC policy requires further study

 6.x.2.2 AF influence on traffic routing by including pre-defined SFC policies